 The top surface of the pollen paper, which appears frosted to the naked eye, showed remnants of the sunflower pollen grains' distinct spikes, contributing to its roughness.
-The bottom surface, which takes on a mirror-like surface finish, was relatively smoother.
+The bottom surface, which takes on a mirror-like surface finish, was relatively smoother (See Images 2 and 3 in Note to Editors).